Background—Organisation of Australia's Railways

-Interstate standard gauge line owned by Australian Rail Track Corporation.
+Interstate standard gauge lines are owned by Australian Rail Track Corporation.

-Other lines (mainly grain) are operated by Genesee and Wyoming Australia Pty Ltd, a North American based corporation.
-This includes the line from Tarcoola to Darwin.
+Other lines (mainly grain) are operated by Genesee and Wyoming Australia Pty Ltd, a subsidiary of Genesee and Wyoming based in North America.
+This includes the railway line that runs from Tarcoola to Darwin.

 Rail is owned and operated by Tasmanian Railway Pty Ltd (TasRail), a Tasmanian Government-owned rail company established in December 2009.